Chelsea P. Azrak

 - Auto part manufacturer in nationwide class action and multi-district litigation involving allegations of antitrust violations.

 Ms. Azrak devotes a substantial amount of her time to pro bono work.
-She currently represents the Rabbinical Council of America in connection with three pending putative class action lawsuits that have been consolidated in the Superior Court of the District of Columbia.
-She is also currently representing a woman filing an I-751 Petition to Remove the Conditions on Residence (battered spouse waiver).
-Ms. Azrak has successfully represented a political asylum applicant and has represented clients on a pro bono basis through the Southern District of New York's Criminal Justice Act (CJA) Panel.
+She successfully represented a woman who obtained her permanent resident card after filing an I-751 Petition to Remove the Conditions on Residence (battered spouse waiver), successfully represented a political asylum applicant, and has represented clients on a pro bono basis through the Southern District of New York's Criminal Justice Act (CJA) Panel.

 Ms. Azrak is co-chair of the Firm's Working Parents Resource Group; was chosen to sit on the Firm's Diversity and Inclusion Committee and the Firm's Pro Bono Committee; and was the co-chair of the Firm's Associates Committee from 2014-2017.
 She also sits on the junior board of Urban Pathways, a New York nonprofit serving homeless men and women through a range of programs including outreach, drop-in centers, and supportive housing.